gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

     ![](../Images/ManualInstallCreatedMeme.png?raw=true)

 ### 7. Verify MemeGen is working (Optional) ###
-If you're curious if MemeGen has actually written any data to the database or files to the filesystem we can check this out.
+If you're curious if MemeGen has actually written any data to the database or saved files to the filesystem we can check this out.

 Images are saved locally.